cavo789/blog/blog/2023/12/10/vba-excel-ribbon/index.md

 ## Download the editor for free

-To be able to "easily" *(in a not WYSIWYG interface)* create a ribbon in MS Office, I'm using a very old tool called `CustomOfficeUIEditor. *Until now, I've not found any other free tool for doing this.*
+To be able to "easily" *(in a not WYSIWYG interface)* create a ribbon in MS Office, I'm using a very old tool called `CustomOfficeUIEditor`. *Until now, I've not found any other free tool for doing this.*

 The tool can be downloaded from [https://bettersolutions.com/vba/ribbon/custom-ui-editor-download.htm](https://bettersolutions.com/vba/ribbon/custom-ui-editor-download.htm).